-- the wide scope and diversity of voluntary activity across the whole spectrum of public life; the contribution voluntary and community organisations and volunteers make to the economic, social, environmental and cultural life in Malta; and the role they play in formulating and delivering public policy; - 2. that voluntary and community organisations are independent organisations which determine their own priorities and manage their own affairs; - 3. that volunteering is the personal and/or collective commitment of time and energy for the benefit of society and the community; the environment or individuals outside one's immediate family.
-It is undertaken freely and by choice, without concern for financial gain; - 4. that voluntary organisations have an obligation to represent the interests of their constituents, members and the community in which they work; - 5. that voluntary organisations operate within the principles upon which they are founded, and are accountable to their members and the individuals and communities with whom they work and society in general.
+- the wide scope and diversity of voluntary activity across the whole spectrum of public life; the contribution voluntary and community organisations and volunteers make to the economic, social, environmental and cultural life in Malta; and the role they play in formulating and delivering public policy; - 2. that voluntary and community organisations are independent organisations which determine their own priorities and manage their own affairs; - 3. that volunteering is the commitment of time and energy for the benefit of society and the community; the environment; or individuals outside one's immediate family.
+It is undertaken freely and by choice, without concern for financial gain; - 4. that voluntary organisations have an obligation to represent the interests of their constituents; - 5. that voluntary organisations operate within the principles upon which they are founded, and are accountable to their members and the individuals and communities with whom they work